-Course objectives.
-The learner will be able to. СО Course Objectives CO-1 Understand the Socio-political shift of Indian history with the arrival of Arabs and Turks.
+СО The learners will be able to CO-1 Understand the Socio-political shift of Indian history with the arrival of Arabs and Turks.
 CO-2 Examine the Political structure of Delhi Sultanate.
 CO-3 Appraise the syncretism between Arab-Turkish and Indigenous cultures.
 CO-4 Estimate the Rise of Bhakti Movement and Sufism.
 CO-5 Assess the Art and Architecture under the Vijayanagar Empire.